 - Losing weight and you don't know why

-If you have any of these symptoms you should talk to your health care provider.
-These symptoms may be caused by something else; the only way to know for sure is to see your health care provider.
+If you have any of these symptoms you should talk to your doctor.
+These symptoms may be caused by something else, but the only way to know for sure is to see your doctor.

-What are the screening tests for colorectal cancer?
+What are the screening tests for colon cancer?

-There are many different tests that screen for colorectal cancer.
+There are many different tests that screen for colon cancer.
 Each test can be used alone.
-The United States Preventive Services Task Force (USPSTF) recommends the following tests for colorectal cancer screening:
+The United States Preventive Services Task Force (USPSTF) recommends the following tests for colon cancer screening:

 - High-Sensitivity Fecal Occult Blood Test (FOBT) or Fecal Immunochemical Test (FIT)

-The FOBT and FIT are stool tests done at home with a test kit you get from your health care provider.
-You return the test to your health care provider or a lab where they will check your stool sample for blood.
+The FOBT and FIT are stool tests done at home with a test kit you get from your doctor.
+You return the test to your doctor or a lab where they will check your stool sample for blood.
 This test should be done once a year.

 - Flexible Sigmoidoscopy

-Flexible sigmoidoscopy allows your health care provider to check the rectum and lower part of the colon for polyps and cancer using a thin, flexible, lighted tube.
+Flexible sigmoidoscopy allows your doctor to check the rectum and lower part of the colon for polyps and cancer using a thin, flexible, lighted tube.
 This test should be done once every 5 years, or more often if recommended by your doctor.

 Colonoscopy is like the flexible sigmoidoscopy except the doctor uses a longer, thin flexible, lighted tube to check for polyps or cancer inside the entire colon and rectum.
 During the test, the doctor can find and remove most polyps and some cancers.
 This test should be done once every 10 years, or more often if recommended by your doctor.

-Talk to your health care provider about your screening options to find the test best for you.
-For more information about these and other colorectal cancer screening tests, visit the CDC website.
+Talk to your doctor about your screening options to find the test best for you.
+For more information about these and other cancer screening tests, visit the CDC website.

-Where can I go for FREE colorectal cancer screening?
+Where can I go for FREE colon cancer screening?

-Free colorectal cancer screening is available for eligible, uninsured and underinsured New York residents through the New York State Cancer Services Program.
+Free colon cancer screening tests are available for eligible, uninsured and underinsured New York residents through the New York State Cancer Services Program.
 To get more information or to be connected to a Cancer Services Program near you, please call 1-866-442-CANCER or visit the Cancer Services Program website.

-Can I get treatment for colorectal cancer if I don't have insurance?
+Can I get treatment for colon cancer if I don't have insurance?